 The Arab-Israeli Cookbook by Robin Soans About the book Simple recipes offering the best of Middle Eastern food and more.
 Gathered in Israel and Palestine from ordinary people going about their everyday lives, the author found that each person had a story to tell and a recipe to cook.
 Robin Soans tells of his movingRead more

 Women Make Noise: Girl Bands from Motown to the Modern Edited by Julia Downes Contributions by Victoria Yeulet, Elizabeth K.Keenan, Sini Timonen, Jackie Parsons, Deborah Withers, Jane Bradley, Rhian E.Jones, Bryony Beynon, Val Rauzier, Elizabeth K. Keenan and Sarah Dougher A celebration of girl bands in all genres: girl bands who make music on their own terms.
 With a unique focus on the talented girl bandsRead more

 David’s Story by Stig Dalager Translated by Frances Osterfelt and Cheryl Robson Separated from his parents who are deported by the Nazis, David struggles to survive, alone, hungry and scared, until he eventually finds his way to the city of Warsaw.
 There he learns from other Jewish boys how to work in the blackRead more

-The Evolutionist tells of one man’s determination to seek out his own truths in his own unique way and the price he pays.
+The Evolutionist tells of one man’s determination to seek out his own truths in his own unique way and the price he pays for being an outsider.
 From oppressive jungle to mid-Victorian London, this is a disturbing tale of money, class, faith and discrimination exploring the life of extraordinary scientist Alfred Russel Wallace.Read more